subha19012005/Ai-Fake-News-Detection/README.md

 License

-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under the MIT License – see the License file for details.